gbravoi/checkers_probabilities/readme.md

 ```

 You have 2 options:
--watch a game where the computer play against other computer.
+* watch a game where the computer play against other computer.
 Probabilities will be printed in the terminal, and the computer will choose the best move.
--Play against the computer.
+* Play against the computer.
 Probabilities will be printed in the terminal.
 Then, when is user turn, a promp will ask which of the available moves want to choose.

 To modify if if a game computer vs computer, or human vs computer change the following line in *integration_test.py*
 ```python